s3gw-tech/s3gw/docs/research/ha/RATIONALE.md

 In this case, the *Active/Standby* model fully restores the service by rescheduling a new POD somewhere in the cluster.

-### Cluster's node failure
+### Non-graceful node failure

-This case is when the `radosgw` process stops due to a cluster's node failure.
+This case occurs when the `radosgw` process stops due to a cluster's node failure.
-The *Active/Standby* model fully restores the service by rescheduling a new POD somewhere in the cluster. this also means we weren't shut down cleanly.
+This also means we weren't shut down cleanly.
-So the on start recovery needs to be optimized for the stack, and as soon as we can, we need to hook into the ingress and tell it to pause until we're done, and then resume.
+So the recovery needs to be optimized for the stack, and as soon as we can, we need to hook into the ingress and tell it to pause until we're done, and then resume.

+Kubernetes detects node failures but a recovery in this situation may take a very long time due to timeouts and grace periods; see Longhorn's documentation:
+[what to expect when a kubernetes node fails][lh-node-failure] ( suggests "up to 7 minutes", which is often unacceptable in response to node failures).

+In Kubernetes 1.28, k8s has gained GA support for the concept of [non-graceful node shutdowns][non-graceful-node-shutdown-ga] and orchestrating recovery actions once the taint/flag is manually set.
+Currently, this relies on manual intervention - the administrator needs to ensure the node(s) is (are) really down to avoid risk of split-brain scenarios.

+Regarding this topic, we have opened a specific issue:
+[Improving recovery times for non-graceful node failures][longhorn-issue-1] within the Longhorn project.

-### radosgw's failure due to a bug not related to a certain input pattern
+### radosgw's failure due to a bug

+#### Bug not related to a certain input pattern

-This case is when the `radosgw` process crashes due to a bug not directly related to any input type.
+The crash is caused by a bug not directly related to any input type.

 Examples: